SunnySuite/SunnyContributed/initiatives/Niraula-LSU/README.md

 These scripts are work in progress.
 These help us to compute the linearspin wave spectrum using incommensurate spiral structure.
-Every step needed to compute a linear spin wave spectrum is detailed in the tutorial file "Kagome.jl".
+Every step needed to compute a linear spin wave spectrum is detailed in the tutorial file "Kagome.jl" and Ba3NbFe3Si2O14.jl.